Salt substitute: Research

-Examples
+In 2025, the WHO recommended that where people add salt to their food, they use a salt substitute that contains potassium.
+It said this recommendation applies to adults but not children, pregnant women or those with kidney issues.

+Types

 Potassium

 Potassium closely resembles the saltiness of sodium.
 In practice, potassium chloride (also known as potassium salt) is the most commonly used salt substitute.
 Its toxicity for a healthy person is approximately equal to that of table salt (the is about 2.5 g/kg, or approximately 190 g for a person weighing 75 kg.
 Potassium lactate may also be used to reduce sodium levels in food products and is commonly used in meat and poultry products.
 The recommended daily allowance of potassium is higher than that for sodium, yet a typical person consumes less potassium than sodium in a given day.
 Potassium chloride has a bitter aftertaste when used in higher proportions, which consumers may find unpalatable.
-As a result, some formulations only replace half the sodium chloride with potassium.
+As a result, many formulations replace only some of the sodium chloride with potassium.

 Various diseases and medications may decrease the body's excretion of potassium, thereby increasing the risk of potentially fatal hyperkalemia.
 People with kidney failure, heart failure, or diabetes are recommended to not use salt substitutes without medical advice.

-Other types
+Other

 Sodium malate is salty in taste and may be blended with other salt substitutes.
 Although it contains sodium, the mass fraction is lower.

 Monosodium glutamate is often used as a substitute for salt in processed and restaurant food, due to its salty taste and low sodium content compared to table salt, and can also be used effectively in home cooking.

 Seaweed granules are also marketed as alternatives to salt.

 Dehydrated, pulverized Salicornia (glasswort, marsh samphire) is sold under the brand name "Green Salt" as a salt substitute claimed to be as salty in taste as table salt, but with less sodium.